Radula marginata

-Radula marginata, or Wairuakohu, is a species of plant in the genus Radula, a genus of liverworts.
+Radula marginata, or wairuakohu, is a species of plant in the genus Radula, a genus of liverworts.
 It is endemic to New Zealand.
 It has been found to contain cannabinoids.

 Cannabinoids

-Users smoking the plant have experienced different effects.
-The cannabinoid is not THC, the main psychoactive chemical in cannabis, but it is of similar molecular structure.
+The main cannabinoids in Radula marginata are not THC or CBD, the most common psychoactive chemicals produced by cannabis, but they are of similar molecular structure.

 The liverwort contains perrottetinene and perrottetinenic acid.
-The quantity of cannabinoid present is much less than in cannabis.
+It also contains a CBD analogue called Perrottetinene diol (trans-PTD).
+The proportion of cannabinoids present is much less than in cannabis.
 Perrottetinene has been shown to be a moderately potent CB1 agonist leading to mild psychoactive effects in mice.